[?] Subscribe To This Site

 London Owes its Appearance to the Thames!

 In an imaginative mythology, the River Thames had flown from the God's mouth to the Goddess' mouth.
-When the Roman touched the water of the River by their foot, the river sprang like a lion to curve the valley to protect the city behind it.
-The elixir of the river beat its way from the banks, ascended to create the thunders, and defended the city too.
+When the Roman touched the water of the river by their foot, the river sprang like a lion to curve the valley to protect the city behind it.
+The elixir of the river beat its way from the banks, ascended to create the thunder, and defended the city too.

 However, this is not the ancient Greece, but Engla land.